 Not only do many of our Member Providers offer Peer Recovery supports for Mental Health and Substance Use Disorder, the Alliance also invests directly in working to promote a recovery oriented system of care in Maine.

-To find out more about our programs see below:
+To find out more about programs started by the Alliance – see below:

 The Portland Recovery Community Center (PRCC) in Portland, Maine was created by the Alliance in 2011, and stands as a safe haven for people from every recovery pathway and for all of our recovery allies.

 The Maine Alliance for Addiction Recovery (MAAR) was created by the Alliance in 2005, and is now an independent nonprofit.
 MAAR is a statewide recovery community organization leading a coalition representing and supporting the many pathways of recovery.